jinhuanlei/Algorithms/Algorithms/README.md

 ## Algorithms and Data Structures
 Implement the common algorithms and data structures and analysing its Time/ Space complexity.
-Try to find the optimal solution.
+Always try to find the optimal solution.

-#### Algorithms
+### Algorithms
 1. Binary Search

 1. Tree